-Location: Oakland, CA
+Location: Oakland, Calif.

 Region: National

-Founders/leadership: Corrine Van Hook-Turner, Director
+Founders/leadership: Corrine Van Hook-Turner, CEO

 People’s Climate Innovation Center (PCIC) (formally Climate Innovation) has been a powerhouse supporting vibrant movements across the country using a community-driven approach to lift up grassroots communities as leading solution makers on the frontlines, in government, philanthropy, and beyond.
-PCIC brings a whole systems approach to movement building, cultivating a strong culture of designing transformative solutions that restore and regenerate healthy earth systems and built environments for all.
+PCIC brings a whole systems approach to movement building, cultivating a strong culture of designing transformative solutions that restore and regenerate healthy earth systems and build environments for all.
 Their approach emphasizes the need for solutions that are community-driven, interconnected, and intervene at multiple levels.

-Read more about the relationship between funders and movement leaders including PCIC’s Young Black Climate Leaders on the Move Blog.
+Read more about the relationship between funders and movement leaders, including PCIC’s Young Black Climate Leaders, on the Move Blog.

 Read more about PCIC’s actions on climate change on the Move Blog.